ibm-cloud-docs/containers/storage-file-vpc-apps.md

 1. Make sure you have [completed the prerequisites](#storage-file-vpc-vni-prereqs).

 1. Add the following rule to the custom security group you created earlier.
-Specify the worker node

     ```sh
     ibmcloud is sg-rulec CUSTOM-SG inbound tcp --port-min 111 --port-max 2049 --remote 10.240.0.0/24 # zone subnet cidr range